 Discussion

 This study represents the largest meta-analysis of avian responses to secondary tropical forest succession to date.
 Our results indicate that young secondary forest retains high species richness but that primary forest is vital for forest-dependent species, hosting more forest specialists than recovering forests of any age.
 However, our study found little difference in measures of functional diversity related to dietary preference between primary forest and secondary forest of all ages, indicating potentially similar levels of ecosystem functioning in both forest types.
 Note that the mean values close to unity and the relatively small confidence intervals suggest this is a robust result.
 As the time since disturbance increases and species are added to the community, the new species are functionally similar to those already present.
-Niche space in secondary forest of over approximately 30 years in age is evenly exploited relative to primary forest, although may be underutilised when compared to young secondary forest.

 Changes in species richness and forest specialists

-Avian species richness increased with secondary forest age and reached primary forest levels in approximately 50 years, in line with tree species richness (Martin, Newton & Bullock 2013).
+Recently, Newbold et al. (2015) demonstrated that species richness increased from early- through mid-stage communities to peak in late-stage and primary vegetation.
+In agreement with this, our results show that avian species richness increased with secondary forest age and reached primary forest levels in approximately 50 years, in line with tree species richness (Martin, Newton & Bullock 2013).
 In contrast, Dunn (Dunn 2004a) in reviewing the recovery of faunal communities during tropical forest regeneration, found avian species richness recovered over a shorter time period of 20 years.
 The wider range of site conditions and greater sample size of our study (45 compared to 22 secondary forest sites) mean it is likely to give a more robust representation of this relationship.

 Changes in community composition with age were the result of species turnover and replacement of species from the early successional community, a pattern consistent with that of site-level studies of regenerating forest (Blankespoor 1991; Serong & Lill 2012).
 Changes in avian communities and accumulation of forest specialists probably reflect changes in vegetation structure, in terms of floristic composition and horizontal and vertical complexity, leading to increased habitat suitability for forest species (MacArthur & MacArthur 1961; Terborgh 1985; Sodhi et al. 2005).
 The greatest increase in the proportion of forest specialists relative to primary forest occurred in the first 30 years after disturbance, in line with the rates of increase in tree species richness and biomass demonstrated in a meta-analysis by Martin et al. (Martin et al. 2013).
 The predicted response beyond 40 years should be treated with caution due to the paucity of data, but suggests that the proportion of specialists did not reach equivalence with primary forest over the period of a century, which is in agreement with other reviews (Barlow et al. 2007a; Bowen et al. 2007).
 This suggests that preservation of primary forest is important for the conservation of forest specialists.